ilmanzo/ilmanzo.github.com/content/post/first_steps_of_LTP_Linux_Test_Project.md

 warnings 0
 ```

-The compiled executable is also accepting some options, courtesy of the LTP framework:
+The compiled executable is also accepting some options, again courtesy of the LTP framework:

 ```bash
 ./open03 -h